 “For a long time, I didn’t appreciate that it was maybe a psychological difference in the way men and women communicate.
 What I thought was, oh, my idea isn’t valid.
 It wasn’t until much later in my career that I realized I needed to find that way to communicate my idea so that it will resonate.
 It’s not that the idea is bad, it’s just the way they’re receiving it.”

-“Only 32 per cent of women get funding for pitches while men get 60 per cent.”
-Lisa attributes much of this discrepancy to the difference in communication between men and women.
+Lisa attributes much of the discrepancy in Angel and VC funding to the difference in communication between men and women.